albertosantagostino/systemd-servicehandler/README.md

 python3 setup.py install
 ```

-*WIP: Soon on pypi*

 ## Development history and use cases

 ### Manage multiple services from a single entry-point

 This library was developed while working on a Telegram bot ~~overlord~~ manager, used to handle other bots (and services) running on the same platform, providing a single point of access to the user

 In this scenario multiple bots run on a headless Raspberry Pi Zero.
-In order to start them when needed, check their logs and interact with them without opening an SSH session every time, a brand new all-powerful Telegram bot was created, weaponized with this new package, **servicehandler**
+In order to start them when needed, check their logs and interact with them without opening an SSH session every time, a brand new all-powerful Telegram bot was created, weaponized with this new package

 ## License